astronomer/astro-docs/enterprise/v0.25/04_deploy/03_deploy-cli.md

 ### What gets deployed?

 Everything in the project directory where you ran `$ astro dev init` is bundled into a Docker image and deployed to your Airflow Deployment on your Astronomer platform.

 Astronomer exclusively deploys the code in your project and does not push any of the metadata associated with your local Airflow environment, including task history and Airflow Connections or variables set locally in the Airflow UI.

 For more information about what gets built into your image, read [Customize your Image](/docs/enterprise/v0.25/develop/customize-image/).

+> **Note:** For Airflow Deployments using an NFS volume-based method for DAG deployment, DAGs cannot be deployed via the CLI and must be added directly to the NFS volume.
+For more information, read [Deploy DAGs to an NFS Volume](/docs/enterprise/v0.25/manage-astronomer/configure-nfs).

 ## Next Steps: Organize Astronomer